benrich37/perlStuff/README.md

 # perlStuff

 This library holds functions meant for JDFTx calculations on perlMutter.
-These are meant to be a more hands on "step 2" from gc-manager calculations, so make sure that is set up before running these.
+These are meant to be a more hands on "step 2" from gc-manager calculations, so make sure that is running properly before running these.
+Additionally, make sure your python executable is at least v3.0, and has the ASE package installed.

 NOTE: This repo is under heavy constructions, so pull updates often! (go to your repo clone directory and run `git pull origin`)